top of page

 EDITORIAL ASSESSMENT

 If a developmental edit is too extreme, but you still want detailed feedback, an EA would be a good port of call.
 This is an extremely valuable first overview of your manuscript by a professional editor.
-At TFB, we will read through the entire manuscript and provide thoughtful, in-depth feedback concerning elements such as plot, characterization, structure, consistency and style.
+I will read through the entire manuscript and provide thoughtful, in-depth feedback concerning elements such as plot, characterization, structure, consistency and style.
 It is a lite version of its pickier twin and is hands-off, which means your manuscript will not be touched.
 An EA identifies your work's strengths and weaknesses and helps you devise a revision strategy that dramatically improves the execution of your idea.
 The assessment, especially when paired with a query letter review, can help bring needed polish to your querying package before you start contacting agents.
-Sometimes you just NEED HELP!
-If your manuscript is messy or you are not sure which direction to take, or if it's any good at all, and you need a professional second opinion.
-An editorial assessment is an in-depth analysis of your manuscript from someone who’s made a serious study of the art of writing and storytelling, and can understand not only what your story is in its current form, but what it aspires to be—what it can become.
-It is essentially a tough-love letter from editor to author.
-TFB editorial assessments are never rude, snarky, sarcastic or dismissive — instead, their aim is to lay bare the problems in your manuscript, whatever they may be.
-The thoughtfulness, creativity, and careful attention we bring to your manuscript is its own kind of love — sometimes harsh, but always constructive.
+TMP editorial assessments are never rude, snarky, sarcastic or dismissive — instead, their aim is to lay bare the problems in your manuscript, whatever they may be.

 PROOFREADING

-Proofreading is the final step in the editing process.
-It’s the ultimate polish on your final files before they go to the printer or digital press.
-Ensuring that a manuscript is free from tiny spelling and punctuation errors is critical.
+The final step in the editing process.
+It’s the ultimate polish before your manuscript goes to the printer or digital press.
+Ensuring a manuscript is free from tiny spelling and punctuation errors is critical.
 Many authors even hire more than one proofreader, double-checking that absolutely no mistakes get through.
 Proofreading requires a keen eye for detail and a systematic method for spotting every subtle error and typographical mistake.
 Copy editing and proofreading may also be combined at a discount rate.
-Review: The text is checked for grammar, style, syntax and word repetitions.
-For a 12-15 page document, we calculate about 3-4 hours work.
-Short case reports can be finished in 2 hours.
-Detailed review: In addition to a standard review, this contains the study of the literature and the adaptation of the work in the context of which it will be published.
-Time requirement for a 12-15 page document is about 4 to 5 hours.
-In the shell of a nut, this means that if your text is poorly written, contains many errors, needs to be re-written or is not understandable, the correction will take longer.
-If your text needs only moderate correction, the correction will take less time.

 TIME